Prepositions: indicating times of day

 Use in conversation

-• usare di per periodo della giornata (use di for parts of the day)
+• usare di per periodo della giornata (use di for a period of the day)

 • usare a, in, da, tra/fra per indicare il tempo (use a, in, da, tra/fra to indicate time)